Volji/API-Post-Request/README.md

-# API-Post-Request
-Interface Asset to use POST Method (with multicomplex JSON)
+This Interface Asset can be used in IntuiFace to send HTTP request with raw JSON body